MattSchmiermund/mattschmiermund.github.io/_posts/2015-3-16-black-mountain-ski-trail.md

 <img src="/assets/blackmtn_3.jpg" class="img-responsive" alt="Bottom half of the trail">
 <h4><div class="small text-center"><em>This was near the top of the trail and is the closest thing to "interesting" that I encountered.</em></div></h4>

+The Black Mountain Cabin sits at 2450', marks the top of the ski trail, and given the elevation, has a near perfect view of Mount Washington.
+In the summer months this cabin can reportedly sleep eight.
+At the time of my visit, it was padlocked, but I imagine it could fit several more if actually needed.

 <img src="/assets/blackmtn_4.jpg" class="img-responsive" alt="Bottom half of the trail">
 <h4><div class="small text-center"><em>The cabin.</em></div></h4>